zhampel/github-contributing-guide/docs/checklist.md

 ## MB
 Q: Your favorite coffee comes from where?
-A: Colombia, obviously
+A: Sierra Nevada de Santa Marta, Colombia :)
-- [] Not checked
+- [ ] Not checked
 - [x] Checked

 ## FM